 Observe the Greenhouse Effect in a Jar

 Kids can see for themselves how a greenhouse works, and relate this understanding to the greenhouse effect that occurs in Earth's atmosphere.
-It's a great opportunity to practice key science skills such as observing and recording data, using a control, and drawing conclusions from results.
-And a great chance to do some learning outside!
+It's a good opportunity to practice key science skills such as observing and recording data, using a control, and drawing conclusions from results.
+What's more, it's a great way to do some learning outside!

 What You Need: